-The total growing stock of wood in the country is estimated 5,915.76 million cum comprising 4,273.47 million cum inside forest areas and 1,642.29 million cum outside recorded forest areas (TOF).
+The total growing stock of wood in the country is estimated at 5,915.76 million cum comprising 4,273.47 million cum inside forest areas and 1,642.29 million cum outside recorded forest areas (TOF).
 The average growing stock per hectare in the forest has been estimated as 55.69 cum.

-There is an increase in the bamboo bearing area
+There is an increase in the bamboo-bearing area

-The total bamboo bearing area of the country is estimated as 1,60,037 sq km.
-There is an increase of 3,229 sq km in the bamboo bearing area as compared to the estimate of ISFR 2017.
+The total bamboo-bearing area of the country is estimated as 1,60,037 sq km.
+There is an increase of 3,229 sq km in the bamboo-bearing area as compared to the estimate of ISFR 2017.

-Total Carbon Stock in the forest is 7124.6 million tonnes
+The total Carbon Stock in the forest is 7124.6 million tonnes

-In the present assessment, the total carbon stock in the forest is estimated as 7,124.6 million tonnes.
+In the present assessment, the total carbon stock in the forest is estimated at 7,124.6 million tonnes.
 There is an increase of 42.6 million tonnes in the carbon stock of the country as compared to the last assessment of 2017.
 The annual increase is 21.3 million tonnes, which is 78.1 million tonnes CO2 eq.